 celebrities table, update the Elvis row so that the value in the

 deceased column is true.
-Then change the column so that is no longer allows
+Then change the column so that it no longer allows

-encyclopedia=# UPDATE celebrities encyclopedia-# SET deceased = true encyclopedia-# WHERE first_name = 'Elvis'; UPDATE 1 encyclopedia=# ALTER TABLE celebrities encyclopedia-# ALTER COLUMN deceased encyclopedia-# SET NOT NULL; ALTER TABLE
+UPDATE celebrities SET deceased = true WHERE first_name = 'Elvis'; ALTER TABLE celebrities ALTER COLUMN deceased SET NOT NULL;

 Note that although in PostgreSQL boolean values display as